A decade of deals. Every framework stress-tested. Every shortcut earned.

 Every module maps to a real phase of a real deal.
 The same sequence I follow on every project — from "is this site worth a second look" to "settlement day."

-The exact off-market system I run weekly — agent scripts, vendor outreach, council-watch routines, and the relationship cadence that puts sub-market sites on my desk before they ever hit a portal.
-Plus the 5-minute kill test that saves weeks of wasted due diligence.
+My weekly off-market sourcing system — agent scripts, council-watch routines, and the 5-minute kill test that saves weeks of wasted diligence.

-How to read a Form 1 without missing what matters.
-Leveraging cooling-off periods, structuring contract conditions, and the infrastructure checks (sewer, stormwater, easements) that save deals or kill them.
+Reading a Form 1, structuring contract conditions, and the infrastructure checks that save deals or kill them.

 SA's planning system demystified.
-The refusal grounds that catch people out, when to go council vs private certifier, and how to work with pattern book rules instead of against them.
+Refusal grounds, council vs private certifier, and working with pattern book rules.

 What banks actually want to see.
-Pre-sales thresholds, bridging vs construction finance, JV structures that protect both sides, and how to approach private investors without sounding desperate.
+Pre-sales, bridging vs construction finance, and JV structures that protect both sides.

-What changes when you go from one deal to three.
-Retaining stock for income, building a pipeline, recycling capital between projects, and when fund structures start making sense.
+Going from one deal to three.
+Retaining stock, building a pipeline, recycling capital, and fund structures.

 This isn't a "get rich quick" program.
 But if you put in the work, here's a realistic timeline for going from "interested" to "settling your first development."

-Four anonymised case studies from operators using The Playbook on live Adelaide infill.
+Four anonymised case studies from Founders Table members on live Adelaide infill.
 Names changed for privacy — deals, structures and outcomes are real.

-Bought his first site in his personal name — full stamp duty triggered.
-We rebuilt his second deal under a company-as-bare-trustee structure, claimed the s71(5)(e) exemption on transfer, and ran the GST under the margin scheme at sale.
+First site bought in personal name — full stamp duty triggered.
+Second deal rebuilt under a company-as-bare-trustee structure, s71(5)(e) exemption claimed, GST under margin scheme.
 Settled both townhouses Feb 2026.

-Came in with $280K equity and a Grange site already under offer.
-The 5-minute kill test caught a sewer main running diagonally under the proposed second slab.
-We walked the deal in cooling-off, found a cleaner Grange site three weeks later off-market through the cohort, and tendered three builders properly.
+$280K equity, Grange site under offer.
+Kill test caught a sewer main under the proposed second slab — walked in cooling-off.
+Found a cleaner site three weeks later off-market.
 Saved the first contract; won the second.

-Salaried engineer with $400K equity, no construction background.
-Used the feasibility model to stress-test fourteen sites before saying yes to one.
-DA approved first lodgement — six weeks faster than his initial contingency assumed.
-Construction sequencing held the build to schedule within $9K of budget.
+$400K equity, no construction background.
+Stress-tested fourteen sites before committing to one.
+DA approved first lodgement — six weeks ahead of contingency.
+Build held to schedule within $9K of budget.

-Playbook member who graduated to a Founders Table JV.
-Sourced a corner site directly from a vendor through the Playbook's off-market channel — no agent, no portal, no competing offers.
-Joint-ventured the build with Kaizen, shared upside on the four-townhouse delivery.
+Founders Table member running a co-invested JV with Kaizen.
+Sourced a corner site direct from the vendor through the Deal Vault — no agent, no portal, no competing offers.
 Settled Aug 2026.

 Every number below comes from real structuring decisions on live Adelaide deals.
 Click any line to see exactly where the money comes from.